sam3d/changelog/README.md

 ## Warnings
 Currently, _changelog_ is very much in beta and a few things may not work perfectly.
 The most notable case being the fact that the parsing algorithm doesn't handle non-keepachangelog-style changelogs very well (if at all).

-While support for changelogs that don't conform to this standard do not plan to be supported, if you believe that you have a CHANGELOG.md file that you believe should be supported then create a new issue with the CHANGELOG.md file attached and a description of any errors you get.
+While support for changelogs that don't conform to this standard is not planned, if you have a CHANGELOG.md file that you believe should be supported, then create a new issue with the CHANGELOG.md file attached and a description of any errors you get.